tet5uo/LUWPer/README.md

 # LUWPer
-Plays Looped Beats for Scratching.
+Plays Looped Beats for Scratching over.

 WIP to learn some UWP and c#